Sweetums (Parks and Recreation): Reception

 The Star-Ledger television columnist Alan Sepinwall declared "Sweetums" one of the episodes he would suggest to newcomers seeking to become familiar with Parks and Recreation.
 Sepinwall enjoyed the main story with Leslie and Ron, which he said "returned to a goldmine for the series: the civil servants having to deal with the insane questions and complaints from their constituents".
-He also felt Tom's subplot was impressive because it made him feel sympathy for Tom due to his problems with Wendy, despite the fact that Tom was being so inconsiderate to his friends.
+He also felt Tom's subplot was impressive because it made the character sympathetic despite him being so inconsiderate to his friends.
 Sandra Gonzalez of Entertainment Weekly particularly praised Aziz Ansari and Ron Swanson, as well as the moving subplot, which she said spotlighted the show's impressive supporting cast.
 Gonzalez felt the main plot "fell a little flat", but was helped by the conflict between Leslie and Ron.
 Steve Kandell of New York magazine praised the episode, and said the script keeps the characters grounded without making them into caricatures.